orendas12701-debug/Alameda-Restaurant-Inspections/README.md

 ![Chart 2: Top 10 violations](chart2.png)

 The most frequently cited violation was related to floors, walls, and ceilings, followed closely by food contact surface sanitation and handwashing facilities.
-Together, the top 10 violations account for the majority of all inspection findings across the county.
+These findings suggest that physical upkeep and sanitation practices are the most persistent challenges for food facilities in Alameda County.

 *Source: Alameda County Department of Environmental Health Restaurant Inspections Dataset, 2020.*